wso2/docs-apk/en/docs/catalogs/samples/grpc-route.md

 This is the resource where you define resources of your API.
 This GRPCRoute is linked to the API by referring to this resource name from the API resource.

-Refer the [Kubernetes Gateway API documentation](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io%2fv1.GRPCRoute) for more information on how to configure GRPCRoute.
+Refer to the <a href="https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io%2fv1.GRPCRoute" target="_blank">Kubernetes Gateway API documentation</a> for more information on how to configure GRPCRoute.
 ```
 apiVersion: gateway.networking.k8s.io/v1
 kind: GRPCRoute